Creating a first scenario

 Scenarios are a series of actions that can be executed for an application.

-On this page you’ll learn how to create and run a scenario, how to create custom tasks, how to stop running scenarios and more.
+On this page you’ll learn how to create and run a scenario, how to create custom actions, how to stop running scenarios and more.

 What is a scenario?